Onto-Med/top-deployment/docs/index.md

 ---

 The TOP Framework enables users to model phenotypes according to the [Core Ontology of Phenotypes](https://github.com/Onto-Med/COP).
-It also inclused a custom reasoning engine and query service for classification of individual data and searching in data repositories (e.g., Health Data Stores).
+It also includes a custom reasoning engine and query service for classification of individual data and searching in data repositories (e.g., Health Data Stores).

 ## Getting started
 Follow these instructions to set up the TOP framework: